 Andean giants: Priscula spiders from Ecuador, with notes on species groups and egg-sac troglomorphism

-submitted, together with Guanliang Meng, Nadine Dupérré, Jonas Astrin, Mauricio Herrera, Diego Javier Inclán Luna
+Together with Guanliang Meng, Nadine Dupérré, Jonas Astrin, Mauricio Herrera, and Diego Javier Inclán Luna

 Here we deal with a recent collection of Priscula spiders from Ecuador, the country of origin of the type species, P. gularis.
-We describe eight new species, collected at 17 localities at altitudes from 640–3160 m a.s.l., all based on males and females.
+We describe eight new species, collected at 17 localities at altitudes between 640 and 3160 m a.s.l., all based on males and females.

 We use a sample of approximately 26 species-level taxa, mostly from Ecuador and Venezuela, to propose a first hypothesis about relationships within the genus.
 Our data (mainly CO1) suggest the existence of five species groups, three of which are represented in Ecuador.